milospjanic/ensembl2genename/README.md

-# ensemble2genename
+# ensembl2genename

-This is combined bash/R script that will use a file with **human** ENSEMBLE geneIDs in **a first column** of a file and append a gene name to it, while keeping the structure of the file from  other columns.
-Ensemble2genename sets its host to ensembl.org thus it could be especially useful when biomaRt site is down.
+This is combined bash/R script that will use a file with **human** ENSEMBL geneIDs in **a first column** of a file and append a gene name to it, while keeping the structure of the file from  other columns.
+Ensembl2genename sets its host to ensembl.org thus it could be especially useful when biomaRt site is down.

 # Dependencies
 Rscript, BiomaRt

 # Usage
-chmod 775 ensemble2genename.sh
+chmod 775 ensembl2genename.sh

-./ensemble2genename.sh file.txt
+./ensembl2genename.sh file.txt

 # Example